lucieexu27/lucie-xu-web/content/home/funfacts.md

 +++

 ### Running
-I am an Atlanta Track Club college ambassador at Emory and have loved running in various races in Atlanta.
-I've run a few half marathons, and plan on running a marathon in the near future.
+I was an Atlanta Track Club college ambassador at Emory and have loved running in various races in Atlanta.

 ### Music